Decomposing random regular graphs into stars: Second moment

 Condition (A1) follows from Bollob{\' a}s~\cite{bollobas1980probabilistic} with $\lambda_j= (d-1)^j/(2j)$ for $j\geq 1$, while condition (A2) is established in Lemma~\ref{lem:all-cycles} with $\delta_j$ defined in (\ref{eq:delta}).
 Next, (\ref{eq:P2}) holds by definition of $\kSSCM{d}$ if $k \leq \kSSCM{d}$, and by direct computation if $k \leq d/2 + \max\left\{1, \dfrac{\log d}{6}\right\}$.
 Hence the assumptions of Lemma~\ref{lem:magic-number} are satisfied, which implies that condition (A3) holds.

 To show that condition (A4) holds we will apply Lemma~\ref{lemma:laplace}.
 First we check the assumptions of this lemma: \begin{enumerate} \item[(i)] Let $\mathcal{L} = \mathbb{Z}^{d-k+1}$, which is a lattice with rank $m = d-k+1$ and $\det(\mathcal{L}) = 1$. \item[(ii)] The domain $K$ is compact and convex with a non-empty interior. \item[(iii)] The function $\varphi: K \to \mathbb{R}$ is continuous, and has a unique global maximum $\bvec^*$, by Lemma~\ref{lem:global-max}.
-Note that each value of $k$ in the range $d/2 < k \leq \kSSCM{d}$ is covered by assumption (I) or assumption (II). \item[(iv)] The function $\varphi:K \to \mathbb{R}$ is twice differentiable in the interior of $K$, with a strictly negative definite Hessian, by Lemma~\ref{lem:detH}.
-This uses the fact that (\ref{eq:P2}) holds, as proved above. \item[(v)] Let $K_1$ be an open ball around $\bvec^*$ with radius small enough to guarantee that $K_1 \subset K$.
+Note that each value of $k$ in the range $d/2 < k \leq \kSSCM{d}$ is covered by assumption (I) or assumption (II). \item[(iv)] The function $\varphi:K \to \mathbb{R}$ is twice differentiable in the interior of $K$.
+Furthermore, the point $\bvec^*$ is the unique global maximum of $\varphi$ on $K$, by Lemma~\ref{lem:global-max}.
+Lemma~\ref{lem:detH} implies that $H_*$ is nonsingular, using the fact (proved above) that (\ref{eq:P2}) holds.
+Hence $H_*$ is strictly negative definite. \item[(v)] Let $K_1$ be an open ball around $\bvec^*$ with radius small enough to guarantee that $K_1 \subset K$.
 Then the function $\psi: K_1 \to \mathbb{R}$ is a continuous function and $\psi(\bvec^*) > 0$, by Lemma~\ref{lem:identities}. \item[(vi)] Let $\ell_n$ be the zero vector in $\mathbb{Z}^{d-k+1}$, for each $n$. \item[(vii)] This condition follows from (\ref{JnB-stirling}). \end{enumerate} Thus, we can apply Lemma \ref{lemma:laplace} to see that

 Dividing by $(\E Y)^2$, using (\ref{expectation}), proves that

 This shows that condition (A4) of Theorem~\ref{thm:subgraph} holds, by Lemma~\ref{lem:magic-number}.

 Since $\delta_j > -1$ for all $j\geq 1$, we conclude from Theorem~\ref{thm:subgraph} that a.a.s.\ $Y > 0$.
 By (\ref{negative-useful}), this completes the proof of Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}.